 While detox and withdrawal are definitely unpleasant and uncomfortable, they are not life-threatening processes, so there are no risks to traditional detox.
 In-patient rehab centers offer the best chances for getting off of drugs and learning how to cope without them.
 One option is Christian detox, a faith-based approach that resembles conventional treatment programs but has the added elements of Christian spiritual guidance, focus on prayer, and reliance on Jesus Christ to heal the addict.
 Christian detox centers guide the addict through detox and withdrawal, then provide group and individual counseling and therapy to help the addict learn to live without drugs and to understand why the addict turned to drugs in the first place.
 Treatment is provided in the context of Christianity: for example, viewing the body is a temple created by God, looking for healing from Jesus, the Great Physician, and seeking strength from Christ.
 Prayer, scripture reading, and worship services will be offered in addition to regular treatment.
 Patients can learn to depend on God for hope and relief instead of drugs or alcohol.

-If you or someone you love is looking for a drug detox program, call our toll-free number today.
+If you or someone you love is looking for a rapid drug detox or addiction treatment program, call our toll-free number today.
 We can help find the right approach for you.